Aliases for SUPT6H Gene

 GeneCards Summary for SUPT6H Gene

 SUPT6H (SPT6 Homolog, Histone Chaperone) is a Protein Coding gene.
-Diseases associated with SUPT6H include Chromosome 17Q11.2 Deletion Syndrome, 1.4-Mb and Chromosome 17Q11.2 Deletion Syndrome.
+Diseases associated with SUPT6H include Chromosome 17Q11.2 Deletion Syndrome, 1.4-Mb.
 Among its related pathways are Gene Expression and Formation of HIV elongation complex in the absence of HIV Tat.
-GO annotations related to this gene include nucleic acid binding and transcription factor activity, sequence-specific DNA binding.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and DNA binding transcription factor activity.

 UniProtKB/Swiss-Prot for SUPT6H Gene